 Sencha: Green tea from Japan; considered the purest of green teas because the leaves are rolled and steamed dry immediately after picking

-Silver Needle or White Tip: Green tea made of the silvery tips of branches picked for a few days at the start of the harvest season; leaves are steamed dry, rather than fermented or rolled; mild, smooth, delicate taste
+Silver Needle or White Tip: Green tea made of the silvery tips of leaves at the end of each branch; picked for a few days at the start of the harvest season; leaves are steamed dry, rather than fermented or rolled; mild, smooth, delicate taste

 Yunnan: Green tea from Yunnan province in China; after initial fermentation, drying and rolling, undergoes a microbial fermentation process; not as strong as black tea, sweet aftertaste, improves with age